golanlevin/60-212/2024/syllabus/60-212_syllabus_fall2024.md

 ### Grades

 **Grades** are standards used by CMU on its transcripts, to indicate your objective level of effort in a course.
+The following policy concerns "foregone" assignments, i.e weekly problem sets which you have skipped altogether, or on which you have completed less than 15% by their due date:

+* Forgo 1 weekly assignment: no impact on your grade whatsoever.
+* Forgo 2 weekly assignments: lose a letter grade (A→B).
+* Forgo 3+ weekly assignments: fail the class (B→R).

 Your grades in 60-212 will be based on your self-evident **fulfillment** of simple checklists.
 Projects will always have a checklist of *supporting requirements*.
-These are very straightforward to fulfill, but if you fail to meet these, you will have points deducted.
+These are often very straightforward to fulfill, but if you fail to meet these, you will have points deducted.
 Practically every project assignment will ask you to check off subtasks such as (for example):

 * **Create** a unique Discord post for your project.
 * **Title** and **Tag** your project in a specified manner.
 * **Upload** a photo of your notebook sketches for the project, if applicable.
 * **Upload** a static image of your project, such as a screenshot or photograph.
 * **Upload** dynamic documentation of your project (such as an animated GIF, video recording, or interactive applet) into the blog post, if applicable.
-* **Write** 100-200 words about your project, describing its development process.
-In your writing, include some critical reflection and analysis of your project: In what ways did you succeed, and in what ways could it be better?
+* **Write** 100-150 words about your project, describing its development process.
+In your writing, include some critical reflection and analysis of your project: What were your goals?
+In what ways did you succeed?
+And in what ways did you fall short?
 * **Link** to your project or code, if requested.
 * As per our syllabus policies on Academic Integrity, you must also:
 	* **Name** any other students (or generative AI systems) from whom you received advice or help, and describe the help you received.
 If you had collaborators, explain how the work was distributed among the collaborators.